 Let's start preparing this dish with the bacon pangrattato aka bacon breadcrumbs.
 If you want the best possible breadcrumbs, use homemade breadcrumbs.
 Alternatively, you can use Panko and the substitute will be just fine.

-Cook the bacon, rendering out the fat.
-Remove the bacon and all but 2 tablespoon of the bacon fat.
+First, cook the bacon, rendering out the fat.
+Then, remove the bacon and set aside 2 tablespoons of the bacon fat.
 We're going to set aside the remaining bacon fat to use for the sauce.

 Saute the aromatics in the remaining bacon fat and add the tomato paste with the seasonings.
 Caramelize the tomato paste for about 2 minutes, stirring frequently.
 Add the vodka and bring it to a simmer, letting the alcohol cook out.
 This step is important because otherwise, you may just get a little tipsy from the sauce.

 Finish the sauce with heavy cream and season with salt and pepper.
-The sauce will look thick but don't worry because you'll add the pasta water (the water you cooked your pasta in) into the sauce.
+Don't worry if the sauce looks thick because you'll add the pasta water (the water you cooked your pasta in) into the sauce.
 Toss the noodles in the sauce along with grated parmesan and serve the pasta with the bacon breadcrumbs.

 If you want to make it even spicier, you can add even more red chili flakes on top.
-And of course, extra parmesan and fresh basil.
+And of course, extra parmesan and fresh basil doesn't hurt.
 This pasta alla vodka hit the spot for me, delivering on flavor and comfort.

 For more pasta inspiration check out this rigatoni with butternut squash and spicy sausage!